findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 - NINA’s Abberration Inspector (Hocus Focus plugin)
 - Sharpcap

 Instructions on using any of these tools are beyond the scope of this document.
-We recommend Metaguide, and then a Tri-Bahtinov mask.
+We recommend Metaguide (free software), or if you prefer, a Tri-Bahtinov mask.

 ### Use the Zero, One, Test Workflow
 Let's promote the collimation workflow that is used by Starizona.